gggeek/db-3v4l/README.md

 against the same data set, you have to follow a multiple-step process:

 - create a permanent database on each instance using the `database:create` dbconsole command
-- load the desired data into each database by using either the command line database client, or the Adminer web console
+- load the desired data into each database by using either the command line database client, the Adminer web console, or `./bin/dbconsole sql:execute --file` with options `--database`, `--user`, `--password`
 - use the `--database`, `--user`, `--password` options when running `sql:execute`

 You can also list all available database instances and databases: